beancount/smart_importer/README.rst

 * ``@PredictPayees()``

-For example, to convert an existing ``MyBankImporter`` into a smart importer that predicts missing second postings, e.g., to predict expense categories:
+For example, to convert an existing ``MyBankImporter`` into a smart importer:

 .. code:: python